shuangsong0110/LDER/README.md

 - PATH_TO_PYTHON_SOFTWARE (optional): The path to the python software.
 If not specified, the function will use the default path (system("which python"))

+Note: The function will automatically download and install plinkLD functions.
+If it does not work, the packages can also be downloaded with `wget -O plinkLD.zip https://cloud.tsinghua.edu.cn/f/7c002e9b9539450182ef/?dl=1 --no-check-certificate`

 ### Example 2: Use the pre-computed LD information

 The pre-computed LD information of 276,050 UK Biobank European individuals can be downloaded by